MicrosoftDocs/learn/learn-pr/student-evangelism/bash-introduction/includes/5-exercise-terminate-process.md

 1. Finish up by running `ps` again to confirm that **bad.py** is no longer running.

-Another common use for `ps` and `kill` is to identify and terminate zombie processes, which are child processes left behind by poorly written programs.
-For more information, see https://wikipedia.org/wiki/Zombie_process.
+Another common use for `ps` and `kill` is to identify and terminate "zombie processes", which are child processes left behind by poorly written programs.